Foundation Diet and Health

 Health effects

 What is black sesame good for?
-Black sesame can help to significantly lower blood pressure if consumed regularly.
+Black sesame can help to significantly lower blood pressure when consumed regularly.
 In a study that reached this conclusion, patients with high blood pressure consumed small amounts of black sesame flour every day for four weeks.
 9

 Sesame seeds are gluten-free and are therefore recommended as a dietary food for people with celiac disease (a disease of the gastrointestinal tract caused by gluten intolerance) or gluten sensitivity.
 Depending on the severity of the disease, look for products with the appropriate labeling, e.g. with the gluten-free symbol (usually a crossed-out ear of corn).
 Contamination by products containing gluten can occur during harvesting, cleaning, peeling, etc.